mo-sangha/book/chapters/1.typ

 //   within the natural basic space of dharmakaya.
 The expression "holding to their own place"
 //   refers to recognition of this.
 // ]

+Here we have many ways to verify if this simple awareness has been recognized as the nature of mind.
+In the Meditation Online method we don't require preliminaries under the assumption that one has found the group and connected in a meaningful way, but also, the person can utilize previous practice, even life events, as the preliminary.
+After introduction is verified, it's time to warm to the view.

 #quote(block: true, attribution: [His Holiness the 14th Dalai Lama @dalai-lama-dzogchen])[ // p.69
   So, in this present case the view is where you are introduced directly to rigpa,